 - Psychological, physical and sexual violence

-Presented by Associate Professor Lil Vrklevski, Principal Clinical Psychologist, Director Psychology SL
+Presented by Associate Professor Lil Vrklevski, Principal Clinical Psychologist, Director Psychology SLDH

 Forensic evidence can make or break a case.
 In this session, Dr Ian Freckelton AO KC will examine how courts are currently assessing the reliability of forensic reports, expert witnesses and new scientific techniques.
 He will discuss what criminal lawyers need to know when deciding whether to challenge, rely on or exclude expert evidence.